DNXLabs/terraform-aws-log-exporter/README.md

 terraform-aws-log-exporter creates a lambda function that :

-    - Export on the AWS account and region its deployed, every 4 hours,For each log group, If it has the tag ExportToS3=true, and The last export was more than 24 hours ago creates an export task to the S3_BUCKET defined, and Save the current timestamp in an SSM parameter.
+    - Export on the AWS account and region its deployed, every 4 hours,For each log group If it has the tag ExportToS3=true, and The last export was more than 24 hours ago creates an export task to the S3_BUCKET defined, and Save the current timestamp in an SSM parameter.

 This module creates:
  - A lambda function